Songwxuan/songwxuan.github.io/_pages/about.md

 - [**Next-20 Award**, Embodied AI 100 in China](https://www.modelscope.cn/learn/6060), **(20 selected annually)**, 2026
 - **Golden Reviewer**, International Conference of Machine Learning (ICML-26), 2026

+# ⚙️ Industry
+- **Xiaomi**, I am currently an intern in Xiaomi’s Robotics Foundation Model team through its Top Talent Program, focusing on large-scale data infrastructure and model pretraining.
+- **Ola Dimensions**, With the support of Prof. Haoang Li and Dr. Shunbo Zhou, I have also had the pleasure of leading the development of Ola Dimensions’ first-generation foundation model.
+I led a 20-member team spanning academia and industry to conduct pretraining using more than 300 H-series GPUs and 10k hours of data.
+The resulting model achieves state-of-the-art performance on multiple challenging benchmarks, and the technical report is scheduled for release at the end of this month.

 # 🔥 Projects
 - [Embodied-AI-Paper-TopConf](https://github.com/Songwxuan/Embodied-AI-Paper-TopConf) ![GitHub stars](https://img.shields.io/github/stars/Songwxuan/Embodied-AI-Paper-TopConf?style=social): We collect published papers in the field of embodied intelligence.